Flag of Earth: The World Flag (1988)

 In 1988, Paul Carroll proposed a design titled The World Flag, that combined the flags of 159 member states of the United Nations.
 It was created to promote the global unity and cooperation.
 The flag depicted the national flags placed next to each other.
 In the centre of the flag was placed a Dymaxion map of the world.
-The design was updated in the 1992, expanding number of flags included to the total of 230, adding all national flags used at the time, and additionally including the flag of the United Nations, and flags of the various self-governed depended territories.
+The design was updated in 1992, expanding the number of flags included to the total of 230, adding all national flags used at the time, and additionally including the flag of the United Nations, and flags of the various self-governed dependant territories.
 The flag was again updated in 2006, 2008, and 2011, to accommodate for the changes of the national flags and political events.
 Through the redesigns, the map in the centre of the flag was also changed.